Updated for Synergist version 12.5

 The new button allows you to either copy a job an existing job you have ticked or set up a new one from scratch:

-From here you are prompted to select the client who the job is for, as well as selecting a template or additional options if relevant (own job number can be useful if generating an internal job or template with a special number):
+From here you are prompted to select the client who the job is for, as well as selecting a template or additional options if relevant (own job number can be set via the additional option concertina, which can be useful when generating an internal job or template with a special number):

-Sales information, which is generally entered at the opportunity stage is displayed here.
+Sales information, which is generally entered at the opportunity stage is displayed here, often used in pipeline reporting.

 It is also on this tab that you choose to mark it as either a template or with a 2 tier structure.